POL 11.35.01 - Code of Student Conduct

 (d) Attempt to affect a change in that behavior in the future.

-Misconduct that involves substantial theft or fraud, significant physical damage to property, sexual misconduct, substantial physical, emotional or mental damage to persons, committed at least in part because of the victim’s membership in a protected class, or actions that create a substantial risk of bodily harm may result in suspension or expulsion from the University.
-Sanctions for drug-related misconduct are controlled by NCSU POL04.20.05 - Illegal Drugs.
+Misconduct that involves substantial theft or fraud, significant physical, emotional, or mental damage to a person, significant property damage, Harassment, Sexual Misconduct, Relationship or Interpersonal Violence, or actions that create a substantial risk of bodily harm may result in suspension or expulsion from the university.
+Sanctions for drug-related misconduct are governed by NCSU POL04.20.05 – Illegal Drugs.

 11.1 Written Warning